Our Services

 Can foot wounds be prevented?

-Yes — with proper footwear, daily checks, and routine podiatry visits, many foot sores can be avoided.
+Yes - with proper footwear, daily checks, routine podiatry visits and potential surgery many foot sores can be avoided.

 Do you offer specialized wound care?

-Yes — we provide debridement, infection control, and advanced treatment options for even complex wounds.
+Yes - we provide advanced treatment options for even complex wounds.